 - Lesions as thin as pencil lead that mark where the scabies mites have burrowed into the skin; these are visible in only about 25% of cases.

 Since the distinguishing burrow tunnels are difficult to see, you may have to rely on other signals to determine whether you have been infested.
 People with flaking skin disorders, such as eczema and psoriasis, need to be especially vigilant.
 Because they already tend to have itchy, red skin, they may not notice symptoms until the infestation is widespread.

-A severe form of scabies, known as crusted scabies, can cause blisters and thick crusts on the skin which may not be itchy.
+A severe form of scabies, known as crusted scabies, can cause blisters, thick crusts on the skin that may not itch, and thickened nails.
 Crusted scabies is especially contagious, but is very rare.